-Matters Summary Specific COVID-19 legislation Law of Ukraine No. 530-IX "On Amending Certain Legislative Acts of Ukraine Aimed at Preventing Emergence and Spread of Coronavirus Disease (COVID-19)" dated 17 March 2020 Law of Ukraine No. 533-IX "On Amending the Tax Code of Ukraine and other Laws of Ukraine to Support Taxpayers for the Period of Taking Measures Aimed at Preventing Emergence and Spread of Coronavirus Disease (COVID-19)" dated 17 March 2020 Law of Ukraine No. 540-IX "On Amending Certain Legislative Acts of Ukraine Aimed at Ensuring Additional Social and Economic Guarantees due to Spread of Coronavirus Disease (COVID-19)" dated 30 March 2020 Law No. 3539-IX "On Amending Certain Laws of Ukraine Aimed at Ensuring Treatment of Coronavirus Disease (COVID-19)" dated 30 March 2020 Resolution of the Government No. 211 "On Preventing Spread of Acute Respiratory Disease COVID-19 Caused by Coronavirus SARS-CoV-2" dated 11 March 2020 Resolution of the Government No. 224 "On Approval of the List of Pharmaceuticals, Medical Devices and/or Medical Equipment Required for Taking Measures to Emergence and Spread, Localization and Liquidation of Outbreaks, Epidemics and Pandemics of Coronavirus Disease (COVID-19) Exempt from Import Duty and Importation of which into the Customs Territory of Ukraine are Exempt from Value Added Tax" dated 20 March 2020 Resolution of the Government No. 223 "On Preventing Export (Sending) of Certain Anti-Epidemic Goods outside the Customs Territory of Ukraine by Citizens" dated 16 March 2020 Resolution of the Government No. 226 "On Amending Certain Resolutions of the Government" dated 20 March 2020 Requisition powers Has the government established any powers to requisition assets and premises?
-Is it converting hotels into hospitals/medical centers for quarantine and self-isolation?
-Is it controlling the distribution of medicinal products/medical devices?
-No, as of 23 April 2020 the government has not established any powers to requisition assets and premises.
-As of 23 April 2020, no measures aiming to convert hotels into hospitals/medical centers for quarantine and self-isolation have beer approved.
-At the same time, the government is considering the establishment of temporary hospitals to treat COVID-19 patients at convention and sports centers in case the capacities of existing healthcare facilities become insufficient.
-Based on Resolution No. 223 dated 16 March 2020, the government prohibited the export of certain personal protective equipment, including masks, gloves, etc.
+- Law of Ukraine No. 530-IX "On Amending Certain Legislative Acts of Ukraine Aimed at Preventing Emergence and Spread of Coronavirus Disease (COVID-19)" dated 17 March 2020 - Law of Ukraine No. 533-IX "On Amending the Tax Code of Ukraine and other Laws of Ukraine to Support Taxpayers for the Period of Taking Measures Aimed at Preventing Emergence and Spread of Coronavirus Disease (COVID-19)" dated 17 March 2020 - Law of Ukraine No. 540-IX "On Amending Certain Legislative Acts of Ukraine Aimed at Ensuring Additional Social and Economic Guarantees due to Spread of Coronavirus Disease (COVID-19)" dated 30 March 2020 - Law No. 3539-IX "On Amending Certain Laws of Ukraine Aimed at Ensuring Treatment of Coronavirus Disease (COVID-19)" dated 30 March 2020 - Resolution of the Government No. 211 "On Preventing Spread of Acute Respiratory Disease COVID-19 Caused by Coronavirus SARS-CoV-2" dated 11 March 2020 - Resolution of the Government No. 224 "On Approval of the List of Pharmaceuticals, Medical Devices and/or Medical Equipment Required for Taking Measures to Emergence and Spread, Localization and Liquidation of Outbreaks, Epidemics and Pandemics of Coronavirus Disease (COVID-19) Exempt from Import Duty and Importation of which into the Customs Territory of Ukraine are Exempt from Value Added Tax" dated 20 March 2020 - Resolution of the Government No. 223 "On Preventing Export (Sending) of Certain Anti-Epidemic Goods outside the Customs Territory of Ukraine by Citizens" dated 16 March 2020 - Resolution of the Government No. 225 "On Amending Certain Resolutions of the Government" dated 20 March 2020

+- Has the government established any powers to requisition assets and premises? - Is it converting hotels into hospitals/medical centers for quarantine and self-isolation? - Is it controlling the distribution of medicinal products/medical devices?

+- No, as of 2 October 2020 the government has not established any powers to requisition assets and premises. - As of 2 October 2020, no measures aiming to convert hotels into hospitals/medical centers for quarantine and self-isolation have been approved.
+At the same time, the government is considering converting non-medical facilities (e.g., sports facilities) in several regions of Ukraine into hospitals. - Based on Resolution No. 223 dated 16 March 2020, the government prohibited the export of certain personal protective equipment, including masks, gloves, etc.